LogiCoT: Logical Chain-of-Thought Instruction-Tuning: Dataset

 \subsection{Seminal Data Selection}

 Selecting the seminal data for CoT instruction tuning of logical reasoning models involves choosing high-quality datasets that adequately cover the range of skills required for logical reasoning.
 The datasets should present challenges representing real-world logical reasoning tasks and be designed to support CoT instruction tuning.
-Below are the seminal instruction data we select:
+Below are the seminal instruction data we choose:

 \textbf{\textsc{LogicInference}} \cite{ontanon2022logicinference} is a synthetically generated sequence-to-sequence dataset teaching models to perform logical inference using propositional logic and a subset of first-order logic.
+Figure~\ref{fig:logicinference} in Appendix~\ref{sec:appendix_a} shows an example.
 The input is a question, varying in types of problems ranging from language-to-logic translation to multi-step inference chains.
 The output provides the answer, including the reasoning chain to generate it.
 The output, in some cases, even provides the name of the inference rule used in each step.

+\textbf{EntailmentBank} \cite{Dalvi2021ExplainingAW} is an open-domain question answering data with rationales as an entailment tree.
+It uses multiple-choice questions from grade school science.
+The entailment trees are constructed with human labour.
+Figure~\ref{fig:entailmentbank} in Appendix~\ref{sec:appendix_a} shows an example.
+EntailmentBank provides a unique combination of open-domain question answering and logical reasoning in a format that closely aligns with our instruction tuning objectives.
+The structure of its rationales, presented as entailment trees, gives our model the opportunity to learn from and adapt to complex logical relationships in a controlled environment.

 \textbf{FOLIO} \cite{han2022folio} is an open-domain, logically complex and diverse dataset equipped with first-order logic (FOL) annotations.
-What sets FOLIO apart is the parallel FOL annotations for each premise and conclusion, which are automatically verified by a FOL inference engine.
+Figure~\ref{fig:folio} in Appendix~\ref{sec:appendix_a} shows an example.
+What sets FOLIO apart is the parallel FOL annotations for each premise and conclusion, which are automatically verified by an FOL inference engine.
 This aspect provides a clear, precise standard for logical reasoning.
 In addition, the human-annotated nature of the dataset ensures high-quality data input.
 This dataset can be easily converted into a sequence-to-sequence structure, serving as instruction-following data for symbolic logic reasoning.